Getting Started

 The learning transport should not be used in production.

-This transport is intended for learning how to work with NServiceBus.
+This transport is intended to learn how to work with NServiceBus.
 It does not require the installation of a queueing technology and works "out of the box".
 This is done by storing sent and received messages as files on disk.

 Azure Service Bus